saucelabs/sauce-docs/docs/dev/w3c-webdriver-capabilities.md

 * Your Sauce Labs [Username and Access Key](https://app.saucelabs.com/user-settings).

-## W3C WebDriver Protocol Compliance
+## W3C WebDriver-Compliant Protocol

-To ensure W3C WebDriver compliance:
+To ensure W3C WebDriver compatibility:

 * Use Selenium version 3.11 or higher or WebdriverIO 5 or higher.
 * Switch from using the legacy JSON Wire Protocol (JWP) to the newer W3C WebDriver Protocol.
 Mixing JWP with W3C will result in an [error](/dev/w3c-webdriver-capabilities/#common-errors).
-* Learn the naming differences between legacy JWP and W3C WebDriver-compliant capabilities.
+* Learn the differences between legacy JWP and W3C WebDriver-compliant capability names.
 For example, W3C uses `platformName` and `browserVersion`, while JWP uses `platform` and `version`, respectively.
 We recommend reviewing our [Test Configuration Options](/dev/test-configuration-options) and the [official W3C Recommendations website](https://www.w3.org/TR/webdriver1/#capabilities).